 Don't Worry About The Cold When Riding

 Despite what we've said so far, don't be afraid of using your bike during the cold weather!

-Lithium-Ion batteries will warm up slightly when in use and that warmth will help keep the battery above 5 degrees.
-It's important to highlight that the cold cannot damage the battery; our advice will help to get the most from your batteries life.
+Lithium-ion batteries will warm up slightly when in use and that warmth will help keep the battery above 5 degrees.
+It's important to highlight that the cold cannot damage the battery; our advice will help to get the most from your battery life.

-Electric bikes are designed to withstand all the elements from the winter, so don't let it stop you from enjoying your bike out on the roads.
-Riding in the cold is fine and will do no lasting harm to the batteries health.
+Electric bikes are designed to withstand all the elements of winter, so don't let it stop you from enjoying your bike out on the roads.
+Riding in the cold is fine and will do no lasting harm to the battery's health.